 Here is a minim B and a minim A, in the bass clef:

 Listen to the crotchets, quavers and minims together:

-Semibreves are twice as long as minims, or if you prefer, semibreves last for 4 beats.
+Semibreves are twice as long as minims, or four times as long as crotchets.
 Semibreves look like this:

 Here is a semibreve D in the bass clef: